Skip to main content

 fyeah - reusable f-strings

-PyPI version License Code style: ruff
+PyPI version License Code style: black

 Reusable f-strings

 Unify on one format style.
-With f-yeah Just add parentheses and be on your way.
+With F-yeah Just add parentheses and be on your way.

 Usage